aspose-words/Aspose.Words-API-References/english/net/aspose.words.fields/fieldoptions/templatename/_index.md

 ### Remarks

-This property is used by the [`FieldTemplate`](../../fieldtemplate) field if the [`AttachedTemplate`](../../../aspose.words/document/attachedtemplate) property is empty.If this property is empty, the default template file name `Normal.dotm` is used.
+This property is used by the [`FieldTemplate`](../../fieldtemplate) field if the [`AttachedTemplate`](../../../aspose.words/document/attachedtemplate) property is empty.

+If this property is empty, the default template file name `Normal.dotm` is used.

 ### Examples